 Spay Or Neuter Your Dog

-Dognappers are usually on the lookout for dogs that haven’t been spayed or neutered because they can be sold for a high price to puppy mills where they’ll spend the rest of their days in cages breeding puppies that are sold to pet stores for profit.
+Dognappers are usually on the lookout for dogs that haven’t been spayed or neutered because they can be sold for a high price to puppy mills or backyard breeders where they’ll spend the rest of their days in cages breeding puppies that are sold to pet stores or online for profit.
 There are many benefits to having your dog spayed or neutered, and removing temptation from thieves looking to make a buck is definitely one of them.

 Microchip Your Dog

 Any dog brought to a shelter, vet, or government facility like a police station under suspicious circumstances is checked for a microchip.
 Collar ID tags can be easily removed, but a microchip will make your dog fairly easy to identify for anyone who checks.
 Some owners even go as far as tattooing identification on their dog so that it can’t be removed.

 This rule doesn’t just apply to tying your dog up outside of a store while you quickly run in.
 It also applies to your backyard.
 Thieves are often on the prowl at night when it’s dark, but plenty of dogs have also been taken in broad daylight.
 You need to make sure you’re keeping an eye on your dog when they’re outside.